 There is a variety of broadleaf weeds that infest Carlsbad and Artesia lawns and properties.
 The desert atmosphere of Southeast New Mexico is perfect for their survival.
 However, there are just a handful of weed and vegetation types that infest lawns to the point of needing herbicide treatments to manage them.

-This list shows the most common weeds that we treat for at Horizon, their main characteristics, and tips for controlling them.
+This list identifies the most common targets of our weed control treatments in Carlsbad, their main characteristics, and tips for controlling them.
 This isn't all the weeds we deal with.
 Just the most common in Carlsbad and Artesia lawns.

 Mustard (London Rocket) - Not the most difficult weed to kill and control, but the most visible and one we get the most calls for in the Spring.